High power LEDs are widely used in our daily life now. Figure 1 shows a typical 1W LED.

 When mounting secondary optics, positioning the optics at the correct height relative to the LED is essential if you are to obtain best efficiency and the correct beam width.
 Equally important is the alignment of the optic axis to the LED chip.
 If not correctly positioned, the output beam will become uneven and offset.

 However, manufacturers also provide general purpose TIR lenses.
 Although they are designed for some certain type/brand of LEDs, they can be used with many other brands of LEDs and the performances are good enough for general applications.
-Some of these TIR LED lenses can be found from our eBay store.

 Shown below are the light beam pattern of a 3w green LED with different TIR lens.
 The images are captured at about 2 meters away from the LED.